How To Protect Your Business Against Brexit

 This article helps explain how to protect your business against the effects of Brexit, although it is not possible to completely insulate your business against all possible consequences.
 These steps may help deal with some possible issues.

-With Article 50 recently triggered Brexit, Britain leaving Europe will now become a reality.
+With Article 50 having been triggered Brexit, Britain leaving Europe will now become a reality.
 This will continue to create huge uncertainty for UK businesses, as no one really knows what the impact of Brexit is going to be.

 The Possible Effects Of Brexit On UK Businesses

-The issues that businesses may face are likely to be varied, so below we have sought to address some of them below.
+The issues that businesses face are varied, so we have sought to address some of them below.

 Many businesses are "battening down the hatches" and waiting before they commit to new projects.
 This has a knock on effect on their suppliers, often smaller businesses, that may have work orders delayed or cancelled because of this.